prograhammer/bootstrap-table-contextmenu/README.md

 Demo
 -----
-See various features in action: [demo here](http://www.prograhammer.com/demos/bootstrap-table-contextmenu)
+See it in action: [demo here](http://www.prograhammer.com/demos/bootstrap-table-contextmenu)

 Usage
 -----